microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_Close

-    The UI_Close message is posted when the Office Online application is closing, either due to an error or a user action.
+    The UI_Close message is posted when the |wac| application is closing, either due to an error or a user action.
 Typically, the URL specified in the :term:`CloseUrl` property in the :ref:`CheckFileInfo` response is displayed.
 However, hosts can intercept this message instead and navigate in an appropriate way.

     To send this message, the :term:`ClosePostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
-Otherwise Office Online will not send this message.
+Otherwise |wac| will not send this message.

     ..  attribute:: Values
         :noindex: